Tamerbekir/tamer-express-js-note-taker/README.md

 `npm install`

-This will install all the dependencies listed in your project's package.json file.
+This will install all the dependencies listed in for project's package.json file.

-Once the necessary packages are install, run:
+Once the necessary packages are installed, run:

 `node server.js`

 This will start the application.
-If you have Nodemon installed, run:
+If you have nodemon installed, run:

 `nodemon server.js`